ros2/ros2_documentation/source/Installation/Ubuntu-Development-Setup.rst

 You can make sure that ROS 2 is not sourced with the command ``printenv | grep -i ROS``.
 The output should be empty.

-More info on working with a ROS workspace can be found in `this tutorial </Tutorials/Colcon-Tutorial>`.
+More info on working with a ROS workspace can be found in :doc:`this tutorial <../Tutorials/Colcon-Tutorial>`.

 .. code-block:: bash